keyboardio/Kaleidoscope/plugins/KeyboardioHID/Readme.md

 * [HoodLoader2](https://github.com/NicoHood/HoodLoader2) is a BootLoader for the 16u2 that let's you use it as standalone MCU with the same USB-Core.
 * [HoodLoader1](https://github.com/NicoHood/HoodLoader) is a 16u2 firmware that filters special HW Serial signals from the main MCU and sends HID signals to the USB Host.

+See the [wiki](https://github.com/NicoHood/HID/wiki/Features) for more information about features etc.

 Download
 ========